ibm-cloud-docs/Backup/restore-SQLDB.md

 To restore items from a database backup, you must first use Portal to expose the safeset as a shared resource.
 You can then use a Granular Restore application to find and restore items from the backup.
 To restore items from a SharePoint database backup, use Granular Restore for  Microsoft&reg; SharePoint.
 To restore items from an SQL Server database backup, use Granular Restore for  Microsoft&reg; Exchange and SQL.
 For more information, or to obtain a Granular Restore application, contact your service provider.

-To restore items from an SQL Server or SharePoint database:
+To restore items from an SQL Server or SharePoint database, complete the following tasks.
 1. On the navigation bar, click Computers.
 A grid lists available servers.
 2. Find the computer with the safeset with SharePoint or SQL Server data that you want to restore, and expand its view by clicking the computer row.
 3. Click the Jobs tab.